DasLab/big_library_design/README.md

   --window              The window program will take each sequence, create sliding windows and then prepare the library sequences.
   --m2seq               The m2seq program will take each sequence, get all single mutants, create a noninteracting pad to ensure
                         each sequence is the same length if needed, and then prepare the library sequences.
+  --just_library        The just_libary program will take all sequences provided and then just prepare the libary using only those
+                        sequences.

 Visuals:
   --save_bpp_fig        Whether to save images of the base-pair-probability matrices.